 Bonus Business Tip: Making your own sticker with your name and contact numbers will make it easy for your customers to contact you when they want more boxers (more products).

-Step 5: Start connecting with sellers of your product (Suggested by Oliver)
+Step 6: Start Connecting with Sellers of your Product (Suggested by Oliver)

-Depending on the amount of boxers you bought; you can be having about 2,000 pieces to 5,000 pieces and we all know this will not be easy for you to sell so the best thing you can do (in order to sell stock on time) is to approach sellers of your product (boutiques and clothing outlets) and a have an agreement on how much you’ll be selling to them (so that they can also make their profit).
+So the best thing you can do (in order to sell stock on time) is to approach sellers of your product (boutiques and clothing outlets) and have an agreement on how much you’ll be selling to them (so that they can also make their profit).

 After having T and C’s (Terms and Conditions) with these customers, it’s time to start packaging.